Cluster

 A project directory (/groups/your-group) that you share with your team.
 We have a total of around 200TB of storage capacity shared between all these group directories.

-Each project have a specific quota, and a single person in your team is responsible to grant you access to this volume.
+Each project has a specific quota, and a single person in your team is responsible to grant you access to this volume.

 You can check your disk usage with the command: